ShufeiGe/Online-Bayesian-learning-for-MMSRm/README.md

 # Online-Bayesian-learning-for-mixtures-of-spatial-spline-regressions with mixed-effects
-R codes for "Online Bayesian learning for mixtures of spatial spline regressions with mixed-effects"
+R code for "Online Bayesian learning for mixtures of spatial spline regressions with mixed-effects"